 We must admit, it came as a bit of a surprise to us.

 At the 2019 Inside ETFs conference, held in February in Hollywood, Florida, ETF.com managing director Dave Nadig and Inside ETFs chairman Matt Hougan delivered a presentation centered around “direct indexing”—explaining both what direct indexing is and its potential to be the next big disruptive force in investing.
-To bolster their case, they displayed a slide that called out Parametric and one of our key products, Custom Core®, by name, making the assertion that, if Parametric were an ETF provider, we’d be the sixth largest in the world—and the fourth fastest growing.

 What is direct indexing?